standard-made/devops/qa-engineering/wiki/tc-bdd.md

 ## <span style="color:#555555"><u> **BDD TAGGING** </u></span>
-BDD Project Backlog Items and Test Cases will use the same tagging features in Azure as described in the [TestComplete Automation Wiki]() in addition to the main tag referenced below:
+BDD Project Backlog Items and Test Cases will use the same tagging features in Azure as described in the [STANDARD: Automation Wiki](../README.md) in addition to the main tag referenced below:
 - <span style="color:hotpink"> [@]_BDD</span>